Lalbagh Botanical Garden

 The 212th edition of the Independence Day Lalbagh flower 2022 was held between August 5 and 15.
 The previous four flower shows were canceled due to COVID-19.

-The 2022 Indepence Day show is themed on Dr Rajkumar and his son Puneeth Rajkumar.
+The 2022 Independence Day show is themed on Dr Rajkumar and his son Puneeth Rajkumar.
 A torch light was lit at the samadhi of Dr Raj Kumar and Puneeth and in Lalbagh till the event was over.
-Flowers from Ooty, New Zealand, America, Holland, Argentina, Kenya and many other countries was used.
-The glass house in the botanical garden featured over 65 types of flowering plants that bloom throughout the year.
+A variety of flowers were used from Ooty, New Zealand, America, Holland, Argentina, Kenya, and many other countries.
+More than 65 flowering plants bloomed throughout the year in the botanical garden's glass house.

 The Lalbagh flower show this time received an overwhelming response.
 8.34 lakh people visited Lalbagh flower show and the revenue touched Rs 3.33 crore.
 Total cost of the show was around Rs 2.5 crores.
 The metro fare was fixed ₹30 to all metro stations from Lal Bagh Metro station from August 13 to August 15 and used a paper ticket system.